OHNLP/impact-backend/README.md

 # IMPACT-Backend
-This provides query execution and patient retrieval scoring.
+This component provides query execution and patient retrieval scoring for IMPACT

 ## Building